 Over to you!

-A product or company is not just about providing services or acquiring customers but it is also about retaining them.
-Increasing your sales and investing less is the key and customer retention helps to achieve both.
+A product or company is about providing services or acquiring customers and retaining them by elevating their experience.
+Increasing your sales and profitability by investing less is key for business growth, and customer retention helps achieve both.

-BTW if you have any trusted tricks/ strategies/ tools that have helped you retain customers in your business, do share it with us in the comments.
+BTW if you have any trusted tricks/ strategies/ tools that have helped you retain customers in your business, feel free to share them with us in the comments.